ministryofjustice/moj-frontend/docs/components/add-another/_stacked_layout.md

 The stacked (or vertical) layout is the default for this component.
 It helps users to enter more information than the other layout (inline), for example in up to 4 fields.

-The 'Add another' component has 2 layouts -- view [guidance on choosing a layout](/components/add-another/#choosing-a-layout-tab).
+^ The 'Add another' component has 2 layouts -- view [guidance on choosing a layout](/components/add-another/#choosing-a-layout-tab).

 {% example template="examples/default", colocated="true", height=540 %}

 ### Content

-Create an item name for each component.

 #### Item name

-Give the item a short and succinct name.
+Give each component a short and succinct item name.
 For example 'person', 'offence', 'income', 'application' or 'session'.
 The item name will be used in the following visible parts of the component:

 - item label (in sentence case)
 - button label (in lower case)